Reema bint Bandar Al Saud: Public sector

-As president of the Mass Participation Federation, Reema is the first woman to lead a multi-sports federation in the Kingdom, driving communities towards a more active lifestyle.
+As president of the Mass Participation Federation, Reema is the first woman to lead a multi-sports federation in the Kingdom, driving communities toward an active lifestyle.

-In 2016 Reema served as the Saudi General Sports Authority's (GSA) Deputy of Planning and Development, where she has led diversity and inclusion, the development of the Kingdom's sports economy, and strategic partnerships.
+In 2016, Reema served as the Saudi General Sports Authority's (GSA) Deputy of Planning and Development, where she has led diversity and inclusion, the development of the Kingdom's sports economy, and strategic partnerships.
 In the very same year, she was appointed as vice president of women's affairs at the General Sports Authority (GSA).
 In 2017, she held the position of the president of the Saudi Federation for Community Sports.

-Among the first achievements under Reema's mandate, is the inclusion of physical education for girls in schools.
+Among the first achievements under Reema's mandate is the inclusion of physical education for girls in schools.

 In 2017 Reema was awarded Sheikh Mohammed bin Rashid Al Maktoum Creative Sport Award in its ninth edition for her role played in the empowerment of women in the region through her spirit of entrepreneurship and philanthropy.

-Reema is a member of the International Olympic Committee (IOC) Women in Sports Commission and a member of the Saudi Arabian Olympic Committee.
+Reema is a member of the International Olympic Committee Women in Sports Commission and a member of the Saudi Arabian Olympic and Paralympic Committee.
 She is also a permanent representative to the (UNESCO).
-Princess Reema has also been nominated to become a full member of the International Olympic Committee.
+Princess Reema is a member of the International Olympic Committee, serving on the Gender Equality, Diversity & Inclusion Commission, the Sustainability & Legacy Commission and the Coordination for the Games of the XXXV Olympiad Brisbane 2032 Commission.
+Reema is the Honorary President of the Saudi Special Olympics and a board member of the Saudi Sports for All Federation.

 In October 2019, Reema sent Rosh Hashanah greetings to Jews in the United States wishing them a happy and sweet Jewish new year.
-This is the first time, according to NBC news, the Saudi embassy in Washington sent such a greeting to American Jews.
+This message is the first time, according to NBC news, the Saudi embassy in Washington sent such a greeting to American Jews.